andrewferlitsch/Gap/org-os/README.md

 The Governance Body would be equalivant to a Board in a Corporate or Non-Profit, with the following role:

-    1. Formation of the Organization.
+    1. Formation of the Organization, as a non-profit entity.
     2. Set the equivalent of an Articles of Incorporation.
     3. Set the Code of Conduct rules.
     4. Approve Executive Committee members.